somethingx1202/DOC/README.md

 # DOC
 Disentangled Opinion Clustering

-Please follow the steps to download the datasets and reproduce the results:
+Please follow the instructions to download the datasets and reproduce the results:

 ## Download Configurations and Datasets:
 1. Download [input.zip](https://doc-inputzip.s3.eu-west-1.amazonaws.com/input.zip), unzip it and place the contents into ./DOCClusterRepLearning/input